Practicing for tonight; just a few hours away!! #ClassOf2025

 🐝❤️ Please donate your student's gently worn uniform clothing to be redistributed to others.
 Items will be collected beginning Monday at all campus offices.

-6 days ago, Toni Clay
+about 1 month ago, Toni Clay

 A child wearing a maroon polo shirt is shown from the shoulders down.
 Below the image, a beige box contains bold text that reads: “BEGINNING MONDAY THRU MAY 27 — PLEASE DONATE YOUR STUDENT’S UNIFORM CLOTHING AT THE CAMPUS OFFICE.”
 The message encourages families to contribute used school uniforms before the end-of-year deadline.